unum-cloud/uform/README.md

 ```

 These features can later be used to produce joint multimodal encodings faster, as the first layers of the transformer can be skipped.
-Those might be useful for both re-ranking of search results, and recommendation systems.
+Those might be useful for re-ranking search results, and recommendation systems.

 ```python
 joint_embedding = model.encode_multimodal(